Back to All Events

 EXHIBITING ARTISTS

-Panashe – Beautiful Black Boys
+Panashe Nathaniel Mugayapi – Beautiful Black Boys

 Panashe’s series centres on African-Australian male-identifying individuals, challenging harmful stereotypes with vibrant, dignified portraiture.
 The project celebrates individuality, brotherhood, and emotional strength, offering deeper representations of Black masculinity.

-Basil – The Lives of African Australians
+Basil Abubaker – The Lives of African Australians

 Basil’s approach weaves together public and private moments across Melbourne’s African-Australian communities, investigating familial love, solidarity, and the lasting impact of migration and displacement.
 The work is a witness to both resilience and struggle, using the medium’s possibilities to capture the human experience with subtlety and respect.